funktor/funktor.github.io/_posts/2025-02-04-demand-supply-forecasting-virtual-machines.markdown

        return loss
     ```

-In gamma loss, k is the shape parameter > 0 and m is the mean of the gamma distribution.
-In negative binomial loss, r is the parameter for number of successes and m is the mean of the distribution.
 <br/><br/>

 12. **`Probabilistic forecasting` model to handle different quantiles at once instead of a single quantile regression model.**<br/><br/>